gnuoyd/rope/README.md

     modifies and performs or suppresses rope insertions, deletions, et cetera, that overlap the zone.

-step: from the exterior of an zone to its interior, from the interior of an zone to its exterior, and across one UTF-16 code unit is one step
+step: from the exterior of a zone to its interior, from the interior of a zone to its exterior, and across one UTF-16 code unit is one step

-index: a labeled entity embedded in a rope, or an `Rope.Index struct` identifying to such an entity by its label.
+index: a labeled entity embedded in a rope, or a `struct Rope.Index` identifying such an entity by its label.

   adjacent: two indices are adjacent if no *steps* separate them
   alias: two indices *alias* one another if they are adjacent